-70 See, IAM Group plc v Chowdrey [2012] EWCA Civ 505, (C.A.), at [27], per Etherton L.J.
-In Zarb v Parry [2011] EWCA Civ 1306, (C.A.), on the other hand, the applicant was able to satisfy the requirement of reasonable belief even though the paper owner had challenged the assertion of ownership of the disputed land during the last couple of years of possession.
+76 See, IAM Group pic v Chowdrey [2012] EWCA Civ 505; CA at [27] per Etherton LJ.
+In Zarb v Parry [2011] EWCA Civ 1306; CA, on the other hand, the applicant was able to satisfy the requirement of reasonable belief even though the paper owner had challenged the assertion of ownership of the disputed land during the last couple of years of possession.

-71 Interestingly, the Law Commission has sought views as to whether the first two grounds in para.
-5 of Schedule 6 should be removed: see, Law Commission Consultation Paper, Updating the Land Registration Act 2002, No. 227, (2016), at paras.
-17.25-17.35.
-It is, of course, only the third ground in which the claim to the land succeeds through adverse possession.
+71 Interestingly, the Law Commission has sought views as to whether the first two grounds in para.5 of Sch.6 should be removed: see, Law Commission Consultation Paper, "Updating the Land Registration Act 2002" No.227 (2016) paras 17.25-17.35.
+It is, of course, only the third ground in which the claim to the land succeeds through adverse

-72 A good geographical spread of responses was received, albeit a number were returned anonymously, including: London, Canterbury, Watford, St. Albans, Cheltenham, Southampton, Colchester, Bradford, Bath, Bury St. Edmunds, Cardiff, Kent, Manchester, Buckinghamshire, Guildford and Lincolnshire.
-The majority of replies were received from partners or senior associates.
+A good geographical spread of responses was received, albeit a number were returned anonymously, including London, Canterbury, Watford, St Albans, Cheltenham, Southampton, Colchester, Bradford, Bath, Bury St Edmunds, Cardiff, Kent, Manchester, Buckinghamshire, Guildford and Lincolnshire.
+The majority of replies were received from partners or senior associates